Improving transparency and data quality for government aid spending

 1. A new fund

-Since we first built the service, the government decided to close the Newton and Global Challenges Research Official Development Assistance (ODA) funds and replaced them with an International Science Partnerships Fund (ISPF).
+Since we first built the service, the government closed the Newton and Global Challenges Research Official Development Assistance (ODA) funds and replaced them with an International Science Partnerships Fund (ISPF).

 We’ve added new funds in previous phases, but this one needed to accommodate reporting activities that may have both ODA and non-ODA funding.